MikkelVembye/AIscreenR/README.md

     reps = 10, # Number of times the same question is asked incl_cutoff_upper = 0.1, # If GPT includes a reference in 10% or more of the iterations, it will be included
     # If the GPT model as no or little information to base its decision on, it will be more likely to include the reference.
-    # Setting over_inclusive = TRUE means that if the model is uncertain about a reference,
+    # Setting overinclusive = TRUE means that if the model is uncertain about a reference,
     # it will be included (i.e., coded as 1.1 instead of 0).
-    over_inclusive = TRUE
+    overinclusive = TRUE
   )
 #> * The approximate price of the current (simple) screening will be around $0.0181.
 #> Progress: ───────────────────────────────────────────────────────────────────────────────────── 100%